 The same goes for commercials.
 Writers creating video advertisements need to see what’s been done before.
 By studying existing works, you will be better at identifying the elements that help certain commercials succeed.
 And you shouldn’t just stop at commercials.
 Consume stories from all forms of media to expand your imagination.
-The more you take in, the more you’ll develop your thoughts and your voice until you find yourself producing far more clever and engaging work of your own.
+The more you take in, the more you’ll develop your thoughts and voice until you find yourself producing far more clever and engaging work.

 Your First Draft Is Meant To Be Imperfect

 Striving for perfection in the first draft is counterproductive.
 As Stephen King explains, first drafts are for getting all your ideas out.
 According to The Writer, an online publication for creative writers, this is sometimes called a “vomit” draft, wherein you lay everything out on paper, saving revisions for later.
 Anne Lamott’s beloved writing advice book “Bird By Bird” famously includes an essay referring to the same concept as a “sh*tty first draft.”
 Simply put, when you write without worrying about mistakes, you get to ride the high of spur-of-the-moment brainstorming and reach your creativity’s highest potential.

 Inevitably, through this method of writing, you will produce as many bad ideas as you will good ones; you may jot down sentences so clumsy you later can’t believe you ever produced them.
 That’s okay!
 That’s what editing is for.
 And that brings us to the next point….

 Among writers, there’s a saying known as “kill your darlings.”
 It means that, no matter how attached you are to your writing, you have to ruthlessly discard anything that doesn’t serve the story.
 King’s advice is the same.
 To make your story more coherent, everything non-essential must go.
 If every single one of your ideas makes it into the final draft, your readers (or viewers) will have a harder time identifying what your work is trying to say.